 Skin crisping: Pour 2.5cm / 1″ boiling water water into a roasting pan, then set a rack over the pan.
 Place the duck on the rack, skin side up.

 The water keeps the flesh of the duck ultra moist whilst allowing the skin to crisp up beautifully.
 This method of crisping up the skin works far better than the stove-searing methods that other recipes use.
 It gives the most even colour and, more importantly, crispy skin all over!
+In contrast, although faster, pan searing will only crisp the skin where the skin is in contact with the pan;

 Serve straight away while the skin is at it’s crispiest best!
 There is no need to rest duck because the meat is already cooked.
 In fact, the skin loses crispiness if it’s sitting around.